rhmeyer314/ReadingLogger/README.md

 # What I learned
 * Django Framework and its structure
 * Integration of PostgreSQL in web app
-* Improved Python skills
+* Communication between client-side and server-side
-* Using get and post requests
+* Filtering data from an API